the pipeline, end to end

 Out of the studio, into the world

 EPUB export is built in, no installs.
 PDF and DOCX are one-click optional installs.
 There's a purpose-built audiobook profile — an EPUB prepared for TTS pipelines, with stat blocks made speakable, abbreviations expanded, a pronunciation lexicon, and clean chapter segmentation.
 And when you need a cover, brasslamp generates three distinct cover-art prompt concepts, ready to paste into any image tool you like.
+A marketing kit writes the hook, taglines, blurbs, spoiler-labeled synopsis, and keyword set from the book itself.
+And the cast can leave the book entirely: export any character as a SillyTavern card with a lorebook built from your bible and wiki.

 The manuscript's full version archive comes along for the ride — every pass, every draft, non-destructively revertible.